This post contains affiliate links. For more information, please read our disclosure policy.

 English audio guide will tell you all the historical facts of this palace before you find a quiet place in the mighty grounds, including a maze, parterres, small farm full of donkeys, and woods for the picnic.

 The Château d’Angers is one of the best palaces in South France.
 This castle started to be built in the 9th century.
 It is placed at an abandoned Roman settlement.
 You can also visit the famous Tapestry of the Apocalypse.
 The tapestries describe the events which are mentioned in the Bible’s Book of Revelation.
 It also has 17 watchtowers built off the black stone.
-This castle also offers guided tours to the visitors.
+This castle also offers guided tours to visitors.

 Château de Cheverny

 If you grew up reading Tintin books in childhood, you might know about Château de Cheverny.
 Herge selected it as a model for Marlinspike Hall.
 You will also be amazed by a small exhibition here.
 For the past six centuries, the castle has been occupied by the same family.
-It has impressive interiors, especially in the apartments, from the 17th to 18th century.
+It has impressive interiors, especially in the apartments, from the 17th to the 18th century.

 For your kids, the guided tour covers a ride of tourist train through a landscape designed in the English style, and it also has a large pond to enjoy a boat trip.
 It further has a kennel where hundreds of hunting dogs train every day.
 The Orangerie here has been used as a beautiful café.